Nurses Bail Out Illinois Father Who Was Arrested After Speeding Daughter To Hospital

 — R.C.
 Jackson (@RCJackson0045) April 6, 2019

-Unfortunately for Hinkle, there were also a few parents who weren’t shy about taking issue with the fact that a one-year-old was close enough to a penny to choke on it in the first place.
-These individuals slammed the father for not keeping a closer eye and protecting the one-year-old from harm that she never should have been placed in.
+Unfortunately for Hinkle, there were also a few parents who weren’t shy about taking issue with the fact that a 1-year-old was close enough to a penny to choke on it in the first place.
+These individuals slammed the father for not keeping a closer eye and protecting the 1-year-old from harm that she never should have been placed in.

 Some who took to social media were very torn on how the father responded to the situation as they believe he should have just called 911.